 Elga Ruth Wasserman

 In 1970, after the first year of coeducation at Yale College, Elga Ruth Wasserman wrote, “Women students need an unusual sense of self to persevere in a predominantly male setting.”
 A graduate of Smith College (B.A.
 1945, summa cum laude and Phi Beta Kappa), Harvard (Ph.D.
-1949 in organic chemistry) and Yale (J.D.
-1976), Wasserman is an expert on issues facing women and other “minority” populations in academia, and most famous for overseeing the entrance of the first coeducational class at Yale College in 1969.
-Wasserman’s own unusual sense of self led her through remarkable careers in science, university administration, activism, family law and publishing.
+1949 in organic chemistry), and Yale (J.D.
+1976), Wasserman was an expert on issues facing women and other “minority” populations in academia, and was most famous for overseeing the entrance of the first coeducational class at Yale College in 1969.
+Wasserman’s own unusual sense of self led her through remarkable careers in science, university administration, activism, family law, and publishing.

 In 1933 Nazi police harassed Louisa’s brother, a left-leaning journalist.
 Elga’s family immediately began preparations to leave the country.
 Over the next three years her mother took Elga and her brother on numerous trips to visit relatives abroad, taking with her money and possessions to leave in relatives’ safe keeping.
 In addition to transporting much of her family’s wealth out of Germany, Louisa investigated a suitable future home.
 In 1934 or 1935 she traveled to Palestine.
 Much to the disappointment of the adventuresome young Wasserman, Louisa concluded that Palestine was too rural and that her husband would have difficulty finding work there, and she applied instead for visas to the United States.
 An English-speaking au pair lived with Wasserman’s family during their last two years in Berlin.
 Though at the time Wasserman resented this “nursemaid,” she and her brother left Germany in 1936 speaking English fluently.